 Members of the SELACO WDB Business Services team have earned a "Certified Business Services Consultant" certification.
-New staff assigned to the Business Services Team will be trained during PY 2025-2026.
 This is designed to transform Business Services teams into high achieving, demand-driven consultants focused on customizing services to meet business needs.
 SELACO WDB will continue to encourage new team members to earn this valuable credential.